Early Menopause: Everything You Need To Know About Symptoms, Prevention & Treatment

 - Early menarche (getting your first period before you turn 11) can increase your risk of getting early menopause.

-- Genetics (if your mom had early menopause, you probably will too)
+- Genetics (if your mom had early menopause4, you probably will too)

-- Radiation and chemotherapy (these can be reversible and your ovary may resume ovulation and menstruation after one year of amenorrhea)
+- Radiation and chemotherapy (these can be reversible and your ovary may resume2 ovulation and menstruation after one year of amenorrhea)

 What are the symptoms of early menopause?